What does it mean to be a software developer?

 You can go to your boss (CTO, team leader and whatnot) and explain the problem.
 Ask somebody external to the conversation to solve your differences.
 Be aware though that you might make Dave angry if your boss think you’re right.
 Yet, it’s still better than letting very bad idea be implemented.

-Accept his argument, for now.
-Write somewhere that you had this discussion and when bugs will occur because of this god class or when you will have difficulty to manage what you need to do because the code is way too complex, speak with Dave about it.
-Show him concrete consequences.
+Accept his argument, for now, and be patient.
+Write somewhere that you had this discussion.
+If you were write, there will be consequences.
+When bugs will occur because of this god class or when somebody will complain about it, launch a new debate with these new arguments.
+Show him concrete consequences of his idea.
 At that point, you might want to claim loudly through the open office space: “I told you so, you miserable pig!
 I curse you and all your family!”.
 Please don’t.
 Nobody reacts well to the famous “I told you so”.
 It doesn’t bring anything valuable to anybody except maybe flattering your ego for a couple of minutes.

 Explaining with calm, in a simple and concrete way the bad consequences an idea can have, or even better showing these consequences, is better than blaming to show how smart you are.